 Last month I was invited to speak at Internet Hungary Conference 2013.
 Below is my interview with the website Digital Hungary about the importance of a free and open internet and our opportunities and responsibilities towards it.
 The original interview is in Hungarian and can be found here.

-Below is a direct translation of the interview from Hungarian.
+Below is a Google translation of the interview from Hungarian.

 The internet is not free!
 Reboot the internet!

 Interview with Sirous Kavehercy, CEO of Tripylon Media